section-engineering-education/engineering-education/content/articles/razor-pages-web-app-tutorial-using-asp.net-core/index.md

 After going through this tutorial, the reader will be able to come up with a web application that can manage a database of any given object.

 ### Prerequisites
 To better understand this tutorial, you need to have some basic knowledge of;

 - [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0)
 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/)
 - [HTML](https://devdocs.io/html/) AND [CSS](https://devdocs.io/css/)

-You also need to download [visual studio](https://visualstudio.microsoft.com/vs/) and [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) in your computer.
+You also need to download [Visual Studio](https://visualstudio.microsoft.com/vs/) and [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1) in your computer.

 After downloading and installing Visual Studio, launch it and follow the following steps.

 ### Creating a razor pages web application
 To create a new project, click on `Create a new project`.

 ![New project](/engineering-education/razor-pages-web-app-tutorial/newproject.png)